Day 15 = March 26, 2012

 Why did I reluctantly forgo the excitement of riding bikes along a beautiful river on a gorgeous sunny day?
 Spasticity.
 (I wanted to write “Spastics,” just because it sounded like The Graduate.)
 This is a pesky MS problem – stiffness and spasms that make movement tiring and uncomfortable – that comes and goes, depending on pain, stress, body temperature, outdoor temperature, infection, worry, anxiety, bad posture, uncomfortable clothing, a full bladder, and constipation.
 (I love that list, which I swear is not my own invention.)
 Needless to say, one experiences many of these things regularly, both in daily life and whilst traveling the world.
 How do I usually deal with it at home?
 Weekly therapeutic massage.
 It relaxes stiff muscles, increases flexibility and blood flow, and reduces stress.
 But I have not had anyone work on my leg since I left home, and I am definitely feeling it.
 There was no way in heck I was getting on a bike.

 However, we had promised Quinland a long bike ride, and had put it off already due to the weather.
-Luckily, she has a wonderful dad who rides bikes with her often, so the two of them headed off to the bike rental place at Cais do Sodré.
+Luckily, he has a wonderful dad who rides bikes with him often, so the two of them headed off to the bike rental place at Cais do Sodré.

 I have interviewed the two of them about their day.
 Q’s summation: “It was awesome and crazy.”